webix-hub/gitbook-webix-jet/part-i-basic-usage/creating-apps.md

 ## Routers

 Webix Jet has four types of routers.
-You should specify the preferred router in the app configuration as well.
 The default router is _HashRouter_.
 If you don't want to display the hashbang in the URL, you can change the router to _UrlRouter_:

 ```javascript
 // myapp.js